 - Late Arrival/Tardy: Staff members are expected to report to their workplace, prepared to work at the start of the shift.
 Employees must personally notify their Manager or designee when they will be arriving late.
 Arrivals later than 5 minutes are reported as tardy. - Early Departure: Leaving work before an employee's shift is scheduled to end.
 Employees must notify their Manager when they leave, prior to the end of their scheduled shift.
 If an employee leaves early without notifying their Manager, this will be considered a behavioral issue.
 Employees will be subject to corrective action, up to and including termination. - Absence: Failure to appear for an employee's shift as scheduled. - Proper Notification: An employee who is absent from work for any reason not previously approved must personally call their Manager or designee.
 Notification by a family member or to a co-worker is acceptable only in the case of an unexpected emergency or hospitalization.
 A voice mail, text message, email or any other methods will NOT be accepted as proper notification.
 A call must be placed for each day absent, unless directed otherwise.
 Additionally, for absences, two (2) hours advance notice must be provided prior to the start of the day shift and four (4) hours advance notice for evening shifts and night shifts.
 Should an employee fail to provide proper notification, this will be considered a behavioral issue.
-Employees will be subject to corrective action, up to and including termination. - Punching In/Out: All employees who are required to punch in with their timekeeping device at the beginning of their scheduled shift and punch out at the end of their scheduled shift.
+Employees will be subject to corrective action, up to and including termination. - Timekeeping: All hourly employees are required to utilize the approved timekeeping method (agency laptop/tablet, or mobile application) to clock in at the beginning of their scheduled shift and clock out at the end of their scheduled shift.
+Failure to utilize the approved timekeeping method, without just cause, will result in disciplinary action.
+If staff miss a punch in/out, it is the employee's responsibility to report a missed punch, prior to the end of the pay period, utilizing the approved timekeeping method, and must record their real time in/out.
+If staff make an error on a staff member's timecard, they must submit the error in writing to Human Resources and if there is missing pay, it will be reconciled on the next scheduled payroll; There will be no additional payroll run due to staff errors and managers will not be held responsible to correct employees' errors, as the managers only approve timecards as-is and do not alter employees' timecards.

-Absenteeism: Not being present at three (3) consecutive shifts or more may require a physician's statement of • ability to return to work.
-On the fourth (4) day of absenteeism, the Manager must provide the employee with Leave of Absence paperwork, if eligible.

-In the event an employee is denied a request to be absent from work, and the employee takes the time off, this will be considered a behavioral issue and the employee will be subject to corrective action per LifePath of Mid-Missouri's policy.
+- Absenteeism: Not being present at three (3) consecutive shifts or more may require a physician's statement of ability to return to work.
+On the fourth (4) day of absenteeism, the Manager must provide the employee with Leave of Absence paperwork, if eligible. - In the event an employee is denied a request to be absent from work, and the employee takes the time off, this will be considered a behavioral issue, and the employee will be subject to corrective action per LifePath of Mid-Missouri's policy.
 If this occurs, the employee may be required to provide official documentation supporting the urgent need to take off.
-The Company reserves the right to review the documentation for approval or disapproval.

-No-call/No-show: This is defined as failing to contact your Manager or contacting/arriving to work two (2) or • more hours past the start of your scheduled time.
+The Company reserves the right to review the documentation for approval or disapproval. - No-call/No-show: This is defined as failing to contact your Manager or contacting/arriving to work two (2) or more hours past the start of your scheduled time.
 One (1) incident of a no-call/no-show will result in termination.
 An exception to this process may occur due to an unexpected accident or hospitalization.